Tandem Mirror Experiment: Baseballs and yin-yang

 In contrast to the Livermore teams, their Soviet counterparts at the Ioffe Institute were seeing signs of the interchange instability for some time.
-There was already a significant amount of research on how to avoid this problem, and at the same 1961 meeting, Mikhail Ioffe presented data from one such design, the "minimum-B", which showed clear signals that it was suppressing the instability.
-This design added additional current-carrying wires that modified the magnetic field to bend the plasma into a bow-tie shape.
+There was already a significant amount of research on how to avoid this problem, and at the same 1961 meeting, Mikhail Ioffe presented data from one such design, the "minimum-B", which showed clear signals that it was suppressing this instability.
+This design added additional current-carrying wires that modified the magnetic field to bend the plasma into a bow-tie shape instead of a simple cylinder.
 The six conductors were known as "Ioffe bars".

-A new version of the basic concept emerged from the UK, the "tennis ball", which was quickly picked up at Livermore, Americanized to "baseball coils", and built in a series of machines known as ALICE, Baseball I and II.
-These machines had a single magnet which made them much easier to build, and also had the advantage of having a very large internal volume which made it easy to insert diagnostics.
+A new version of the same basic concept emerged from the UK, the "tennis ball", which was quickly picked up at Livermore, Americanized to "baseball coils", and built in a series of machines known as ALICE, Baseball I and II.
+These machines used a single magnet which made them much easier to build, and also had the advantage of having a very large internal volume which made it easy to insert diagnostics.
 The downside to this design was that the magnet was very large relative to the volume of plasma it contained.
 Livermore's Ken Fowler took this basic design and modified it to produce the "yin-yang" variation, whose magnets were much closer to the plasma.
 This was built in the 2X series of machines.

 As the new baseball machines demonstrated gross stability, it appeared that a working fusion reactor could be built using the design.
+Of the two designs, baseball and yin-yang, the physicists generally preferred the former as it had easier access for diagnostic systems, and that this would also have an advantage in a real reactor as it allowed easier access for maintenance.